jarcode-foss/glava/README.md

 The below copyright applies for the modifications to the files listed above, and the remaining sources in the repository:

 `Copyright (c) 2017 Levi Webb`

-## Porting

-GLava was built with GLFW, making the graphics frontend mostly compatible if it were to be ported to Windows, and I have taken most of the Xlib-specific code and placed it into `xwin.c` if anyone decides they wish to attempt at a port.